christianpasinrey/vue-code-parser/README.md

 ---

-## 📃 Licencia
+## 📃 License

 [MIT](LICENSE) © Christian

 ---

-## 🤝 Contribuir
+## 🤝 Contributing

-¡Pull requests y feedback son bienvenidos!
-Si encuentras un código no compatible, puedes abrir un issue o PR con los nuevos GS1 AI.
+Pull requests and feedback are welcome!
+If you find an unsupported code, you can open an issue or PR with the new GS1 AI.